Top Patio Paver Pattern Trends for 2023 | Unilock

 4. Cobblestone Pattern

-One of the most popular patio stone patterns is the cobblestone pattern — a classic and timeless design that is characterized by its naturally irregular, shaped pavers.
 These patio paver patterns are usually made of natural stone, such as granite or basalt, and are laid in a random, flowing pattern that resembles cobblestones in a European village.
-This pattern creates a natural and rustic look that is perfect for gardens, courtyards, and other outdoor spaces that have a relaxed, informal feel.
+This style has also been replicated in concrete, and offers more consistent dimensions for ease of installation.

 Cobblestone Pattern